Ardesco/Selenium-Maven-Template/README.md

 - The maven-failsafe-plugin will pick up any files that end in IT by default.
 You can customise this is you would prefer to use a custom identifier for your Selenium tests.

+### Known problems...

+- It looks like OperaDriver doesn't work any more and Opera doesn't really care... (https://github.com/operasoftware/operachromiumdriver/issues/27)
+- It looks like SafariDriver is no longer playing nicely and we are waiting on Apple to fix it...
+Running safari driver locally in server mode and connecting to it like a grid seems to be the workaround.

 ### Anything else?

 Yes you can specify which browser to use by using one of the following switches: